codepress/github-plugin-updater/readme.txt

 = I have an idea for a great way to improve this plugin =

 Great!
 We'd love to hear from you.
+The plugin is hosted on [GitHub](https://github.com/codepress/github-plugin-updater) for issues or pull requests.

 = Why not get the zipball directly from GitHub? =